IndomieGorengSatu/Mie/README.md

-## How come a man driving a train got struck by lightning?
-He was a good conductor.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.